qmachine/qmachine/docs/ruby.rst

 API client
 ----------

-A client for Ruby is planned, but it not yet available as part of the gem.
+A client for Ruby is under development, but it not yet available in the stable release of the gem.
 When it becomes available, it will be possible to submit jobs from a Ruby program to be executed by volunteer compute nodes.

 API server